eddykang06/phenotype-prediction/README.md

 # Bacterial phenotype prediction using bulk RNA-seq data
 ## Overview
-This repo contains the code for predicting *Streptococcus pneumoniae* phenotype in response to antibiotic combinations using bulk RNA-seq data.
+This repo contains the code for a project completed in the van Opijnen lab at Boston Children's Hospital.
+The primary goal was to model *Streptococcus pneumoniae* phenotype in response to multiple antibiotic combinations using bulk RNA-seq data.

+We predicted two different readouts of bacterial phenotype:
+- **Bacterial viability**: measured as CFU (colony-forming units)
+- **Drug synergy**: measured using EOB (excess over Bliss) score, which tells us how much more effective an antibiotic combination compared to the sum of its monotherapies.

-## Model description
+## Analysis pipeline
-The first model type maps gene expression to CFU (colony-forming units).

-The second model type maps gene expression to drug synergy scores.
+1. **Data processing** - ntegrate gene expression, phenotype, and treatment metadata
+2. **Prediction** - train PLS regression models with cross-validation
+3. **Evaluation** - test generalization across antibiotic treatment conditions
+4. **Interpretation** - Analyzing model coefficients and using GSEA to find genes and pathways associated with phenotypic outcomes

 ## Repository Structure